Looking at Poland's History Through the Prism of Art

-Oskar Dawicki’s work consists of one sentence written in pencil on A4 paper: ‘I never made a work on the Holocaust’.
-The drawing was created as part of the project Próżna, held on Próżna Street during the Singer’s Warsaw Festival of Jewish Culture.
+Oskar Dawicki’s work consists of one sentence written in pencil on A4 paper: ‘I never made a work abut the Holocaust’.
+The drawing was created as part of the Próżna project, held on Próżna Street during the Singer’s Warsaw Festival of Jewish Culture.

-Of the work, Polish art historian Ewa Gorządek writes:
+Of the artwork, Polish art historian Ewa Gorządek writes:

 Of Sasnal’s design, the curator of Late Polishness wrote:

-This can be considered the most prominent contemporary art contribution to the reconstruction of the mythology of the Warsaw Uprising.
+This can be considered the most prominent contemporary art contribution to the reconstruction of the Warsaw Uprising myth.